Our Story

 The City of Calgary supports the IGP

-Engaging with Elders, Treaty Nation Nations and Districts, and Indigenous organizations to build positive relationships and guide the planning,design and function of the building.
+• Engaging Elders, Treaty Nations and Districts, Indigenous organizations, and community members to help guide the vision, purpose, and future function of the Gathering Place

 Elders Guidance